Childhood Asthma vs. Adult-Onset Asthma

 What’s adult-onset asthma?

-Adult or late-onset asthma is when your asthma symptoms show up for the first time after enteringadulthood.
+Adult or late-onset asthma is when yoh2 for the first time after enteringadulthood.
 In most cases, adult onset asthma is caused due to allergies.
 A particular allergen or irritant may trigger an immune reaction among people who are sensitive towards them.

 How is childhood asthma different from adult-onset asthma?